MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/xcode-ios/other/ios-get-started-with-xsapi.md

 ---
-title: Get started with Xbox Live SDK for iOS
+title: Getting started with Xbox Live SDK for iOS
 description: Adding the Xbox Live SDK to an iOS project (older article).
+kindex: Getting started with Xbox Live SDK for iOS
+kindex: iOS, Xbox Live
 author: JeffreyShi
 ms.author: jeffshi
+ms.topic: article
+ms.localizationpriority: medium
 ms.date: 03/10/2019
-ms.topic: article
-keywords: xbox live, xbox, games, iOS ms.localizationpriority: medium
 ---

-# Get started with the Xbox Live SDK for iOS
+# Getting started with the Xbox Live SDK for iOS

 This is an older and less comprehensive setup article.
 Instead, start with the newer article [Setting up Xcode targeting iOS](../xcode-ios-mp.md), and if needed, check the present article for additional tips.